Distrust all gurus; instead, be your own guru; even then, distrust yourself.

 Just because you have good and beautiful things of great worth, does not mean you are living a good and beautiful and worthy life.

 The health of a team's culture is inversely proportional to the amount of time they spend talking about it.

 Sometimes the best thing to do is not the fastest or most efficient thing to do.
 This is called learning.

-Strive to shed your illusions as easily as the snake sheds its skin; yet the fact that you must strive shows how hard it really is.
+I strive to shed my illusions as easily as the snake sheds its skin; yet the fact that I must strive shows how hard it truly is.

 If someone tells you that your window of opportunity is closing, remember: a beautiful house has many windows.